See also: Partners and stakeholders

 - Ru catalysed C-H activation with Professor Chris Frost — 1st MRes project

 Andrew graduated in 2012 with a BSc in natural sciences from the University of Bath.
 His final year project involved chemical vapour deposition to deposit nanoparticulate lead and cadmium sulphides in a polymer matrix and their subsequent characterisation.
-His interest in sustainability and his excellent experience at Bath meant the DTC was a perfect choice for him.
+His interest in sustainability and his excellent experience at Bath meant the CDT was a perfect choice for him.
 Outside of study he enjoys board games, judo and going to church.

 - Modelling and analysis of supercritical adsorption in nanoporous solids with Dr Tim Mays & Professor Saiful Islam — 1st MRes project

 Joe graduated with an MChem from the University of Bath in 2012, his final year project involved the preparation of single source precursors for the deposition of light active materials.
 During his third year he went on placement with Imerys in Cornwall developing new technologies for paper.
-In his spare he enjoys cycling, badminton and paragliding.
+In his spare time he enjoys cycling, badminton and paragliding.

 - New energy materials with Dr Andrew Johnson & Professor Michael Hill — 1st MRes project